 By focusing on research that is rooted in education and fostered by subject-matter experts, the Department of Psychiatry is pioneering the way toward new advances in brain injury, addiction psychiatry, autism and more.
-Through annual conferences, weekly Grand Rounds and a variety of clubs, students engage with faculty and stay informed with new psychiatric research.
+Through annual conferences, weekly Grand Rounds and a variety of clubs, learners engage with faculty and stay informed with new psychiatric research.

 Psychiatry Events